[Updated June 12, 2017 to reflect availability of final published article]

-Mark Squillace of University of Colorado, Eric Biber of UC Berkeley, my UCLA colleague Nick Bryner, and I have co-authored a short academic article (accepted for publication at Virginia Law Review Online) about the President’s authority to abolish or shrink national monuments.
+Mark Squillace of University of Colorado, Eric Biber of UC Berkeley, my UCLA colleague Nick Bryner, and I have co-authored a short academic article (published in Virginia Law Review Online) about the President’s authority to abolish or shrink national monuments.
 This article provides detailed historical research and analysis that underpins the op-ed we published in The Conversation a couple of weeks ago, republished here on Legal Planet.

 On April 26, President Trump issued an Executive Order tasking the Interior Secretary to review significant monument proclamations issued since 1996 and to make recommendations for action by the President or the Congress.
 Statements by the Secretary of Interior make clear that the intention is to reduce the size or scope of monuments.
 The Department of Interior has opened an opportunity for public comment, stating that “The Secretary of the Interior will use the review to determine whether each designation or expansion conforms to the policy stated in the Executive Order and to formulate recommendations for Presidential actions, legislative proposals, or other appropriate actions to carry out that policy. ”

 Our article, Presidents Lack the Authority to Abolish or Diminish National Monuments, addresses a contemporary issue arising under the Antiquities Act of 1906.
 That law authorizes the President to set aside federal lands as national monuments in order to protect “historic landmarks, historic and prehistoric structures, and other objects of historic or scientific interest.”
 Although Presidents of both parties have used the Act to protect over 150 national monuments, opponents of monument designations have called on President Trump to abolish or shrink national monuments that were proclaimed by his predecessors.
 The article concludes that Congress alone, and not the President, has the legal authority to eliminate or shrink national monuments.